 This can be a separate document, or it can be a part of the health care Power of Attorney.
 It is a necessary component for the process of planning for your future.
 No matter what age you are, you need to be prepared against the rise of an emergency, should one occur.

 Going off to college

-At age 18, your child is just beginning to transition to adulthood, but they receive all the privacy protections of an adult.
-While it is important to grant your child the independence they need to grow and mature, it also is important that you have access to vital financial, medical, and academic information, as well as authority to make decisions on their behalf.
+At the age of 18, your child receives all of the protections of adulthood, and while it is important to grant your child the independence they need to grow and mature, it also is important that you have access to vital financial, medical, and academic information, as well as authority to make decisions on their behalf.
 You need a Power of Attorney document.

 A Power of Attorney can assist you in staying in the loop with your college-bound student and help ensure that you are prepared in case of emergencies.